CA-APM/ca-apm-fieldpack-mongodb/CONTRIBUTING.md

 1. Sign or be added to an existing [Contributor License Agreement (CLA)](https://communities.ca.com/become-a-contributor).
 1. Sign up or login to your [GitHub account](https://github.com/signup/free)
 1. Fork the repository on GitHub
-1. Reporting an issue or making a feature request [here](#issues).
+1. Report an issue or make a feature request [here](#issues).
-1. Adding features or fixing bugs
+1. Add features or fix bugs
 1. Create a [Github Pull Request](http://help.github.com/send-pull-requests/)
 1. Do [Code Review](#cr) with the **CA APM Engineering Team** or **CA APM Core Committers** on the pull request.